shaw-kunal/notes/aws.md

-Day 63: How to access the private ec2 instance with public instance?
+# Day 63: How to access the private ec2 instance with public instance?
+practical done

-Dat-64: What is VPC NAT GATEWAY?
+# Dat-64: What is VPC NAT GATEWAY?
 A **NAT (Network Address Translation) Gateway** enables **instances in a private subnet** to **connect to the internet** or other AWS services, but **prevents the internet from initiating connections** with those instances.

 ![alt text](./assests/NAT_GATEWAY.png)